Find Trade Colleges

 Long Island City, NY

-Our analysis found Berk Trade and Business School to be the best school for construction trades students who want to pursue a degree in New York.
-Berk Trade School is a fairly small private for-profit school located in the city of Long Island City.
+Our 2023 rankings named Berk Trade and Business School the best school in New York for construction trades students.
+Berk Trade School is a fairly small private for-profit school located in the large city of Long Island City.

 #2